cubiq/iscroll/README.md

 The above code executes the `doSomething` function every time the content stops scrolling.

+Removing these event listeners is possible by using the `off(type, fn)` method, with the same type and function that where used to register them.

 The available types are:

 * **beforeScrollStart**, executed as soon as user touches the screen but before the scrolling has initiated.